top of page

 My love of writing was then ignited and I began writing novels.

-Just Breathe is my debut novel and is a contemporary novel for adults.
+Just Breathe is my debut novel.
 They say that when you write a novel, you should write what you know.
 I don’t know whether this is particularly good advice and I would like to think that authors who write about serial killers are not writing from experience.
 However, I did heed that advice, to a certain extent, as my main character is a lawyer.
 However, unlike my protagonist, Charlotte, I would never consider going back to the legal profession.
 In my twenties, I started my career doing criminal law and used to love the buzz of the court room and visiting clients in prison, but it was when I reached my mid-thirties that I began to really dislike the job.
 By then I was working for a big law firm defending fraudulent road accidents, so our clients were insurance companies.
 Targets were increased and wages were kept low and I didn’t enjoy my job one little bit.
 However, I had a large mortgage and small children, so I didn’t have the luxury of walking out.

 The office was like Charlotte’s London office in the book, large open plan with dozens of people who worked silently, head down, all day.
 In my team, on the odd occasion when we stopped for breath, we used to have conversations about what we would do if we had a change of career and could do our ideal, stress-free job.
 I used to say that I’d like to run a café.
 When that dream eventually came true for me, my friend Eleanor, who is still a lawyer, told me that she sees me as ‘the one that got away’.
 This is a title that I am proud to own!
 So in that respect I am like Charlotte.
 But in every other respect, I am not like her at all.